openfaas/ofc-bootstrap/README.md

 If you think that everything is set up correctly but want to troubleshoot then head over to the GitHub App webpage and click "Advanced" - here you can find each request/response from the GitHub push events.
 You can resend them or view any errors.

+#### Still not working?

+The team has compiled a [Troubleshooting Guide](https://docs.openfaas.com/openfaas-cloud/self-hosted/troubleshoot/#still-not-working) which does come in handy.

 #### Invite your team

 For each user or org you want to enroll into your OpenFaaS Cloud edit the CUSTOMERS ACL file and add their username on a new line.
 For example if I wanted the user `alexellis` and the org `openfaas` to host git repos containing functions: